HilscherAutomation/netPI-codesys-basis/README.md

 STEP 4: Press `Runtime -> Start` to activate the CODESYS runtime in the container.
 This will also activate an automatic start of the runtime during power cycles.

 STEP 5: Setup a communication path to netPI using the software gateway running in netPI's runtime.
 Create a new gateway with netPI's IP address at port 1217.
 Then use the `Scan network` option and click on the device found. e.g. host mode: NTB827EBEA02D0 [0000.0539].

+#### IMPORTANT INFORMATION: BACKUP YOUR LICENSE

+Usually an email with a ticket number (e.g A78HY-TBVMD-8SVC7-P8BHX-4LED6) is granting you a license.
+Together with the CODESYS development system the ticket number is transformed in a license deployed to the device to activate the unlimited runtime.

+Since the ticket number gets invalid during the licensing procedure and cannot be reused again the only license copy is stored on the device **in the container** worth it to backup.
+If the container gets lost or is deleted your license copy is **gone forever**.

+To backup the license file "3SLicenseInfo.tar" follow this [FAQ information](https://forum.codesys.com/viewtopic.php?f=22&t=5641&start=15#p10689).

+To restore the license file "3SLicenseInfo.tar" follow this [FAQ information](https://forum.codesys.com/viewtopic.php?f=22&t=5641&p=10690#p10690).

 #### Versions tested
 The container has been successfully tested against the [CODESYS Development System V3](https://store.codesys.com/codesys.html) in the version V3.5.14.0 and the [CODESYS Control for Raspberry Pi SL](https://store.codesys.com/codesys-control-for-raspberry-pi-sl.html) and [CODESYS Control for Raspberry Pi MC SL](https://store.codesys.com/codesys-control-for-raspberry-pi-mc-sl.html) both in the version V3.5.14.0.